zohayb23/Recruiter.Ai/README.md

 # Recrutier.AI

-An advanced resume search and matching system that combines full-text and semantic search capabilities.
+An advanced resume search and matching system that combines full-text, semantic, and boolean search capabilities.

 ## Features